diogoaurelio/schedoscopeWiki/Test-Framework.md

   mode, together with a much faster test execution time.
-* **Typesafe Test Data Management** : Because the specification of input and output data of tests "lives" within Scala, we can completely eliminate errors stemming from wrong types, column, names... by compile time checks.
+* **Typesafe Test Data Management** : Because the specification of input and output data of tests "lives" within Scala, we can completely eliminate errors stemming from wrong types, column names... by compile time checks.
   Another beneficial side-effect of this approach is the possibility to use auto-completion in IDEs like Eclipse for writing tests.
 * **Default data generation** : In many cases, a test is not focused on the